w3villa/w3villa-wordpress/create-plugin/README.md

-This folder consists of various plugin files found in wordpress.
+This folder consists of various files required to create a plugin in wordpress.